Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 Let $\mathcal C$ again denote one of the sites $k_\Et$ and $k_\fppf$.
 When $\mathcal C$ is the \'etale site of $k$, the set $\mathrm{H}^2(k, L)$ for a band $L$ on $\mathcal C$ can be given a definition in terms of Čech cocycles (see \cite{FSS98} or \cite{DLA19}).
 Implicitly, this rests on the fact that every \'etale-locally representable band on $\mathcal C$ is nicely representable (see Definition \ref{defetlocrep}), as suggested by the following remark:

 \begin{rem} Given a representative triple $(T{\rightarrow} S,\mathcal F,\varphi)$, it is not in general nice: that is, $\varphi$ exists as an isomorphism only over some covering $R\rightarrow T\times_S T$.
-This prevents us from defining Čech cocycles valued in this band over $T\rightarrow S$, as the descent datum (defined over $T\times_S T$ and not just some covering of it!) must appear in the definition; see below.
+This prevents us from defining Čech cocycles valued in this band over $T\rightarrow S$, as the descent datum (defined over $T\times_S T$ and not just locally over a covering) must appear in their definition; see below.
 One solution to this problem is to consider cocycles more general than Čech cocycles (see \cite[\textsection2.2, in particular p.\ 38]{Bre94}) which incorporate ``iterated'' coverings of $T\times_S T$.
 They can also be formulated using the notion of hypercoverings.
-However, this description is then simply a reformulation which ultimately gives, completely formally, the same $\mathrm{H}^2$ set as the one defined using gerbes.
+However, this description is then simply a reformulation which ultimately gives, completely formally, the same $\mathrm{H}^2$ set as the one defined using gerbes. \end{rem}

-We will instead show that, in a case when an algebraic band $L$ on $\mathcal C$ is nicely represented (for example, when it is smooth; see Example \ref{exmpsmoothisnice}), its Čech cohomology can be defined and it is in canonical bijection with the $\mathrm{H}^2$ set of gerbes.
-In fact, our proof does not strictly require that $L$ is algebraic, only that the center $\mathrm Z_L$ is an algebraic group over $k$.

-Note that this bijectivity is nontrivial even when the band is globally represented by a commutative algebraic group (it is then a classical fact; see lemma below) and fails for general commutative group sheaves.
-The essential reason for this was noted in Definition \ref{defh2}: gerbes, much like representative triples, are not ``nice'' in general. \end{rem}
+We will instead show that, when a band $L$ on $\mathcal C$ is locally algebraic (thus in particular nicely representable; see Example \ref{exmpsmoothisnice}), its Čech cohomology is definable and in canonical bijection with the $\mathrm{H}^2$ set of gerbes.
+In fact, our proof does not strictly require that $L$ is locally algebraic, only that it is nicely representable and that the center $\mathrm Z_L$ is an locally algebraic group over $k$.
+Note that this bijectivity is a nontrivial property even when the band is globally represented by a commutative algebraic group (it is classical, however: see the following lemma) and it fails for general commutative group sheaves.
+The essential reason for this was noted in Definition~\ref{defh2}: gerbes, much like representative triples, are not ``nice'' in general.

 \begin{lem} Let $Z$ be a locally algebraic commutative group over a field $k$.
 For~each~$n\geq 0$: \begin{enumerate}[ (a)] \item $\mathrm{H}^1(\overline k{^{\,\otimes_k (n+1)}}, Z) = 0$, where $\overline k{^{\,\otimes_k n}}$ denotes the $n$-fold tensor product of $\overline k$ over $k$ \item The natural map $\mathrm{\check H}^n(k, Z)\rightarrow\mathrm{H}^n(k, Z)$ is an isomorphism \end{enumerate} \end{lem} \begin{prf} These are \cite[Prop.\ 2.9.5, 2.9.6]{RosTD}.
-See also \cite[III, Prop.\ 6.1]{Mil80}. \end{prf}
+See also \cite[III, Prop.\ 6.1]{Mil06}. \end{prf}

 This lemma will be crucial in interpreting the following definition.